-I was directing my first feature film and I thought I knew everything I needed to know.
-I mean, heck, I have a master’s degree in theatre and have directed too many stage productions to count; I’ve produced movies and have directed a whole passel (as opposed to, say, a mere half passel) of short films; plus, I did four years of post-graduate study in film and have taught filmmaking at three universities.
+I was directing my first feature film and thought I knew everything I needed to know.
+I mean, heck, I have a master’s degree in theatre and have directed too many stage productions to count; I’ve produced movies and have directed a ton of short films; plus, I did four years of post-graduate study in film and have taught filmmaking at three universities.
 So, what was there to know?

-At the end of week one (I’d love to tell you this happened long ago in a galaxy far away, but it was earlier this year) my Producer said he was hearing complaints.
+At the end of week one my Producer said he was hearing complaints.
 “But no one tells you to your face,” he explained, “because they like you and don’t want to hurt your feelings.”
 Hey, at least I’m a likeable loser.
-Oy.

-So, I prayed–because God has no problem telling my things to me face–and He gave me His prize recipe for Humble Pie.
+So, I prayed–because God has no problem telling me things to my face–and He gave me His prize recipe for Humble Pie.
 Here it is:

-The Specs: The short films I’ve directed all involved my doing everything (lighting, directing, shooting, catering) with a little whatever-is-needed assistance from a couple of crew members.
+The Specs: The short films I’ve directed all involved my doing everything (lighting, directing, shooting, catering) with utility player assistance from a couple of crew members.
 By contrast, my first feature film had over 30 dedicated specialists (tiny by Hollywood standards, but still substantial).
 Their advice at that fatal meeting:

-- Don’t think out loud (how is that even possible?)
-It comes off as uncertainty and/or conflicting direction.
+- Don’t think out loud – It comes off as indecision, and leaves them feeling uncertain.

-- Don’t talk big picture (“She has this suppressed rage she got from her father when…”), talk little picture (“This is where she finds the gun”).
-No one can keep me from thinking big picture—that’s where I live—but I’m gradually learning when to and when not to share that picture.
+- Don’t talk big picture (“She has this suppressed rage she got from her father…”), talk little picture (“This is where she finds the gun”).
+No one can keep me from thinking big picture—that’s where I live—but I’m learning when not to share that picture.